 Cost of Sales.
-Cost of sales as a percentage of revenue decreased to 26.6% in the first twenty-six weeks of 2012, from 27.9% during the same period in 2011.
-This percentage decrease resulted primarily from price decreases in produce costs and, to a lesser degree, decreases in dairy costs.
+Cost of sales as a percentage of revenue decreased to 26.8% during the thirty-nine weeks ended September 23, 2012, from 27.9% during the same period in 2011.
+This percentage decrease resulted primarily from price decreases in produce costs and, to a lesser degree, decreases in dairy and bar perishable costs, partially offset by increases in grocery and chicken costs.

 Labor Costs.
-Labor costs as a percentage of revenue, increased to 31.7% in the first twenty-six weeks of 2012, from 31.2% during the same period in 2011, primarily as a result of increased training and staffing levels at our new restaurants, partially offset by improved labor efficiency in our comparable restaurants.
+Labor costs as a percentage of revenue, increased to 32.0% during the thirty-nine weeks ended September 23, 2012, from 31.4% during the same period in 2011, primarily as a result of increased training and staffing levels at our new restaurants, partially offset by improved labor efficiencies in our comparable restaurants.

 Operating Costs.
-Operating costs as a percentage of revenue, decreased to 14.0% during the first twenty-six weeks of 2012, from to 14.5% during the same period in 2011, primarily attributable to lower credit card fees and lower liquor taxes as a result of opening more locations outside of Texas, which charges a higher liquor tax than other jurisdictions.
+Operating costs as a percentage of revenue, decreased to 14.1% during the thirty-nine weeks ended September 23, 2012, from to 14.6% during the same period in 2011, primarily attributable to lower liquor taxes as a result of opening more locations outside of Texas, which charges a higher liquor tax than other jurisdictions and lower utility costs and credit card fees.
+The reduction was partially offset by an increase in workers compensation insurance premiums as of result of opening more new locations outside the state of Texas.

 Occupancy Costs.
-Occupancy costs as a percentage of revenue, increased to 5.9% during the first twenty-six weeks of 2012, from 5.6% during the same period in 2011 primarily attributable to increased rent for additional parking at certain of our high volume locations as well as higher rent expense as a percentage of revenue for certain non-comparable restaurants.
+Occupancy costs as a percentage of revenue, increased to 6.0% during the thirty-nine weeks ended September 23, 2012, from 5.7% during the same period in 2011 primarily attributable to increased rent for additional parking at certain of our high volume locations and higher common area expenses as well as higher rent expense as a percentage of revenue for certain non-comparable restaurants.

 General and Administrative Expenses.
-General and administrative expenses decreased \$0.1 million, or 1.9%, to \$3.9 million for the twenty-six weeks ended June 24, 2012, as compared to \$4.0 million for the twenty-six weeks ended June 26, 2011.
-The General and administrative expense for the twenty-six weeks ended June 26, 2011 included a one-time cash bonus totaling \$1.0 million paid to members of management in May 2011 in conjunction with the refinancing of our credit facility.
-As a percentage of revenue, general and administrative expenses decreased to 4.8% for the twenty-six weeks ended June 24, 2012, as compared to 6.4% for the same period in 2011 (4.8% before the one-time bonus payment).
-We expect general and administrative expenses to increase during the remainder of 2012 as we continue to strengthen our infrastructure for future growth.
-However, we expect that general and administrative expenses as a percentage of revenue will decrease due to operating leverage.
+General and administrative expenses increased \$0.8 million, or 14.4%, to \$6.4 million for the thirty-nine weeks ended September 23, 2012, as compared to \$5.6 million for the thirty-nine weeks ended September 25, 2011.
+This increase was primarily driven by a \$1.2 million increase in salary and bonus expense associated with additional employees as we continue to strengthen our infrastructure for future growth, and the incremental costs associated with operating as a public company.
+The general and administrative expense for the thirty-nine weeks ended September 25, 2011 included a one-time cash bonus totaling \$1.0 million paid to members of management in May 2011 in conjunction with the refinancing of our credit facility.
+As a percentage of revenue, general and administrative expenses decreased to 5.1% for the thirty-nine weeks ended September 23, 2012, as compared to 5.8% for the same period in 2011 (4.7% before the one-time bonus payment).
+We expect general and administrative expenses to increase as we continue to strengthen our infrastructure.
+However, we expect that general and administrative expenses as a percentage of revenue will continue to decrease due to operating leverage.

 Advisory Agreement Termination Fee.
-Advisory agreement termination fee was \$2.0 million for the twenty-six weeks ended June 24, 2012.
+Advisory agreement termination fee was \$2.0 million for the thirty-nine weeks ended September 23, 2012.
 On March 21, 2012, we paid a \$2.0 million termination fee to terminate our advisory agreement with our Sponsor.
 We paid the termination fee using the proceeds from our additional borrowings of \$25.0 million under our senior secured credit facility.
 See our discussion in "Description of Indebtedness" in our consolidated audited financial statements and notes for the fiscal year ended December 25, 2011 filed as part of our Registration Statement.